-BH: That question serves as a good segue for my next one.
+BH: That question serves as a good segue to my next one.
 It’s a famous story that Tomoyuki Tanaka, as you have already said, was in the hospital during the making of this movie, and that when he saw the movie, he got furious at Godzilla’s character changes and did not let you direct another Godzilla movie.
-I wanted to know your reaction to Mr. Tanaka’s reaction to the movie.
-I’d also like to know if anyone in Toho defended either you or the film to Mr. Tanaka.
+I wanted to know your reaction to Mr. Tanaka’s reaction to the movie and if anyone in Toho tried to defend either you or the film to Mr. Tanaka.

 I made all the preparations for the next Hedorah movie, but it never came to be, and Mr. Tanaka’s reaction is probably part of the reason.
 Mr. Tanaka died a few years ago, and I found a book on movies which said that Mr. Tanaka was very upset over the movie and that there was no way he’d ever let me make another movie.
-I read it a year after Mr. Tanaka died, so if Mr. Tanaka were alive, he probably wouldn’t let me make this next movie.
-So the timing’s good! (laughs)
+I read it a year after Mr. Tanaka died, so, if Mr. Tanaka were alive, he probably wouldn’t let me make this next movie [“Godzilla 3-D”].

-Before Mr. Tanaka went into the hospital, while we were filming the go-go scenes, the dancers had fish heads in the scene, and Mr. Tanaka came to look at it, but he said nothing and went home! (laughs) In the back of Mr. Tanaka’s mind, he was probably thinking, “If I let Mr. Banno make another movie, it’d probably be very dangerous what he decides to make!
+Before Mr. Tanaka went to the hospital, during the shooting of the nightclub scenes, Mr. Tanaka came to look at it, but he said nothing and went home! (laughs) In the back of Mr. Tanaka’s mind, he was probably thinking, “If I let Mr. Banno make another movie, it’d probably be very dangerous what he decides to make!
 So I‘m not going to let him make anything else!” (laughs)

 BH: You did touch on the proposed follow-up movie to take place in Africa.
 I was wondering if you could tell us anything about that movie, about what you planned for the sequel.

-YB: Concerning the movie in Africa, it was more of an idea than anything else.
+YB: Concerning the movie in Africa, it was an idea rather than anything else.
 I had very simply written out a few pages about doing a movie in Africa.
-But more than that, they had a big expo in Okinawa at the time, and I wrote an entire script of the monsters in Okinawa.
-It was very well done, but Mr. Tanaka said that it was going to take too much money to make, so it never came to be.
-More than Africa, the one in Okinawa was the big script I had written.
+But, more than that, there was a big exposition in Okinawa at the time [Expo ‘75].
+A long time ago, 4,000 meters under the sea around Okinawa, there was a war [with the creatures living underwater].
+However, we do not want to have another war with them.
+With that idea about Okinawa, I wrote an entire script with monsters in Okinawa [called “Godzilla vs. Gejira,” in which the monster Gejira would have been a large crown-of-thorns starfish].
+It was very well-done, but Mr. Tanaka said that it was going to take too much money to make, so it never came to be.
 The story I wrote was more along the lines of E.T.
-I wrote it many years ago, so I had the idea first! (laughs) Someday, I hope this movie becomes a reality.
-It’s a similar story to E.T., but I had the idea first!
+Someday, I hope this movie becomes a reality.

-DF: For the scuba-diving scenes, I noticed the facial close-ups of Akira Yamauchi have no bubbles, so I can tell he wasn’t really underwater.
+DF: For the scuba-diving scenes, I noticed that the facial close-ups of Akira Yamauchi had no bubbles, so I could tell he wasn’t really underwater.
 Then I read you yourself were his double in the scuba scene.
 I read elsewhere you also directed underwater.
 What is the truth there?
 What is your background with scuba and underwater photography?

 YB: There were only three scenes that were taken with Mr. Yamauchi.
-Everything else was me in those scenes.
-I am a scuba diver.
+[Because Mr. Banno is a scuba diver, he mostly appeared in the diving scenes himself.]
 The main reason I did that was because it’s very hard to communicate underwater.
-So I would tell the cameraman what was going to happen, and I did the whole thing.
+So I would tell the cameraman what was going to happen, and I asked Mr. Yamauchi to follow what I say.
+Mr. Yamauchi only appeared in the close-ups.
 One reason I cast Mr. Yamauchi is because he’s similar to my size and build.
 I wanted an actor who was close to my size and height.
 It worked out well that way.
 I did most of the underwater scenes myself.

 DF: Were the dead swan and the old diver’s helmet shot in a tank?

 YB: That scene was actually filmed in the ocean.
 We took that stuff out to the ocean, planted it, and shot the scene.
-It wasn’t done in a tank.
 It was shot about 20 meters deep in the ocean.
 We actually put all the garbage there. (laughs)

 DF: For five years, Godzilla vs. the Smog Monster was probably the most powerful Japanese science fiction movie I ever saw.
-That was until about the age of 14 when I saw The Last Days of Planet Earth.
+That was until about the age of 14 when I saw The Last Days of Planet Earth (1974).
 What was it like working on this other environmentally aware film?

-YB: I was an assistant or coordinating director on this movie.
+YB: I was the coordinating director on this movie.
 Toshio Masuda directed the movie, and Mr. Tanaka was the producer.
 But I co-wrote the script, and the theme of the movie is that Nostradamus’s prophecies come true in 1999 when the Earth is destroyed.
-It also concerned the pollution problem.
-The last scene of the movie shows children wounded very much, and it shocked many people, so it’s not on DVD yet.
-The director of Evangelion said to me when I met him that the script of The Last Days of Planet Earth was very well done.
-It has the same theme of the pollution.
+It [also] concerned the pollution problem.
+The last sequence of the movie shows the children wounded very much, and [they] don’t like to show that sequence to many people, so it’s not on DVD yet.
+Everyone would like to look at it.
+Director [Hideaki] Anno — have you seen Evangelion?
+When I met him, he said the script of The Last Days of Planet Earth was very well-done.
+It has the same theme of the pollution, too.

 BH: As I understand it, you directed the scenes that were filmed in New Guinea.
-Do you have any interesting stories about filming the movie in New Guinea?
+Do you have any interesting stories to tell about that experience in New Guinea filming the movie?

 YB: I did do all the scenes in New Guinea.
-We had six people who went together, assistants and other people, and we used a person from New Guinea as one of the drivers in the movie as well.
-One thing fun about that was that he’d brag to all his friends in New Guinea that he was in the movie, so it became like a family, and the family kept growing while we were there, because he would tell his friends who’d get interested, and more and more people would come.
-So it was a little family-oriented there at the end and a lot of fun.
+We had six people who went together, assistants and other people, and we used a person from New Guinea as one of the drivers in the movie.
+One thing fun about that was that he would tell all his friends in New Guinea that he was in a movie that was related to the story of the assassination of Admiral Isoroku Yamamoto in New Guinea.
+At that time [pre-World War II], New Guinea was colonized by Germany, and the local people were [treated like] slaves.
+Then it became like a family, and the family kept growing while we were there, because he would tell his friends who’d get interested, and more and more people would come.

-BH: Tomoyuki Tanaka also produced this movie, and I wanted to know his reaction to The Last Days of Planet Earth.
+BH: Tomoyuki Tanaka also produced this movie, [so] I wanted to know Mr. Tanaka’s reaction to The Last Days of Planet Earth.

-BH: This is a movie that’s essentially banned in Japan.
+BH: This is a movie that is essentially banned in Japan.
 As I understand it, that came about because some protest groups, just after the movie was released, rallied against it because they didn’t agree with the portrayal of nuclear war survivors as mutants.
-So Toho put a self-imposed ban on it and will not have anything to do with it anymore.
+Toho basically put a self-imposed ban on this movie and will have nothing to do with it anymore.
 What do you think about this self-imposed ban on the movie by Toho?